-The Coronavirus pandemic has forced everyone to accept a new normal for the time being, which in turn has put every relationship to the test.
-But amid the chaos, uncertainty and challenges of these trying times, the frontlines have managed to strengthen one thing: Love.
+The coronavirus pandemic has forced everyone to accept a new normal for the time being, which in turn has put every relationship to the test.
+But amid the chaos, uncertainty and challenges of these trying times, the frontlines have managed to strengthen one thing: love.

-Take it from these seven couples.
+Take it from these real couples.
 Some have to watch their fiancés enter the frontlines of the healthcare crisis each day, others the opposite.
 They've had to replan their weddings, fall into new routines and even live with the uncertainty of when they will see their loved ones next.

 But they've learned something along the way, too.
 And if anything, these couples have never been more in love.
 Here, the love lessons they've learned by combating this crisis and why their relationships are better because of it.